NCERT Book Solutions Class 7 Geography Chapter 3

-Answer: The movement of the Earth is divided on the basis of the forces which cause them.
-So the forces that act in the interior of the earth are called as Endogenic forces and the forces that work on the surface of the earth are called as Exogenic forces.
+Answer: The movement of the Earth is divided on the basis of the forces, which cause them.
+So, the forces that act, in the interior of the earth are called Endogenic forces and the forces that work on the surface of the earth are called Exogenic forces.

 (iii) What is erosion?